Who's Who

 David received his BFA in Theatre from Simon Fraser University, and both his MFA in Directing and a Graduate Certificate in Arts Administration from Boston University.
 In addition to teaching and directing at a number of universities and colleges, David is a freelance acting coach who works with actors and opera singers on audition and performance techniques - with an emphasis on monologue and song preparation and interpretation.
 He also gives master classes in red nose clowning, neutral and character mask work.

 Outside of the theatre, David is a dedicated advocate of the arts and supporter of regional non-profit arts organizations.
 He enjoys traveling whenever he can and looks forward to seeing more of the world.
 David is a sports enthusiast, an avid golfer, a lover and collector of books, a foodie.
-David is a proud dad to cats Lulu and Gatsby, and to Oslo - an adorable Australian Shepherd, and husband to an amazing woman (see below). www.david-gram.com
+David is a proud dad to Oslo - an adorable Australian Shepherd, and husband to an amazing woman (see below). www.david-gram.com

 Kristina Riegle – Managing Director

 Kristina Riegle (she/her) wears many hats.
-In addition to Managing Director of RC Rep, she is an actor; singer; teacher; the mother of three fur-babies Oslo, Lulu and Gatsby; wife of an equally busy artist (see above); a Red Sox fan; activist; and nature lover – just to name a few.
+In addition to Managing Director of RC Rep, she is an actor; singer; teacher; dog mom; wife of an equally busy artist (see above); mandala painter; a Red Sox fan; activist; and nature lover – just to name a few.